-People who are obese tend to lead more sedentary lifestyles.
-A lack of physical activity seems to contribute to the risk of gaining weight, but it also contributes to a continued disinclination to be physically active.
-Generally, those who are obese tend to be inactive, so even a modest amount of exercise can represent a significant increase in activity and calorie burn.
+A lack of physical activity can contribute to the risk of gaining weight, but can also contribute to a continued disinclination to be physically active.
+Even a modest amount of exercise can represent a significant increase in activity and calorie burn.

-Overweight people have greater mass, so they have biophysics in their favor when they exercise.
-The more someone weighs, the more calories he burns in activity.
+The more someone weighs, the more calories that person burns in activity.
 They have greater mass to propel, so it requires more energy to move that mass.
-A 150-pound person burns about 236 calories walking at 3 mph for 60 minutes; it would take him more than two weeks of daily hour-long walks to burn off 1 pound.
-A 250-pound person burns 393 calories in 60 minutes of walking at 3 mph, so he would burn off 1.7 pounds in the same time period.
-Of course, he would have worked harder at it, because he had more weight to move around.
+A 150-pound person burns about 236 calories walking at 3 mph for 60 minutes; it would take them more than two weeks of daily hour-long walks to burn off 1 pound.
+A 250-pound person burns 393 calories in 60 minutes of walking at 3 mph, so they would burn off 1.7 pounds in the same time period.
+Of course, they would have worked harder at it, because they had more weight to move around.